ecohealthalliance/rana/Documentation.md

 # Ranavirus Reporting System

-Welcome to the Ranavirus Reporting System, powered by Mantle from The EcoHealth Alliance.
+Welcome to the Ranavirus Reporting System—powered by Mantle—from EcoHealth Alliance.

 The Ranavirus Reporting System allows you to create and manage records for Ranavirus studies and reports, import and export data, view tables and maps of reports, and leave reviews and comments on reports.

 These video demonstrations will introduce you to the main functions of the system.

 ## Access

-Anonymous visitors to the site can view reports that have been shared with the public on the map and table views, and they can also download bulk exports of shared reports.
-To add your own conten to the site by creating new studies and reports, you'll need an account.
+Anonymous visitors to the site can view tables and maps of reports that have been shared with the public, and can download bulk exports of shared reports.

+To add your own content to the site by creating new studies and reports, you'll need an account.

 To sign up for an account, click the [Sign In](/sign-in) button in the upper-right-hand corner of the screen, and then click the Register link below the form.

-To create an account, you must enter your email address, a password, and your name.
+You must enter your email address, a password, and your name.
 Optionally, you may also enter your organizational contact details, which will then become the default contact information for any new studies and reports you create.

 ## Adding a Study

 All reports in the Ranavirus Reporting System are associated with a study, so to create a reports you must first create the study they belong to.
 Start by clicking the [Add Study](/study) link at the top of the page.

-At a minimum, you need to give the study a name, enter the details for the contact person on the study (these will default to your own account contact information if you have provided it), and specify how you wish to share and publish the records in this study.
+At a minimum, you need to give the study a name, enter the details for the contact person on the study (these will default to your account's contact information if you have provided it), and specify if and how you want to share and publish the records in this study.

 You may also specify any of a number of additional fields that will become default values for new reports added to this study.
 Some fields have helpful explanations which can be shown by placing your cursor over the question mark icon.